Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 15. Lake Superior/The North Shore

 Lake Superior’s North Shore begins at Duluth, about two hours north of Minneapolis-St. Paul, and extends hundreds of miles northeast into Canada.
-Despite the distance, it’s well worth taking a long day trip or overnight excursion (campsites start at $10 to $15 per night) to this stunningly beautiful string of jagged cliffs, pristine forests, tumbling waterfalls, and rocky summits.
+Despite the distance, it’s well worth taking a long day trip or overnight excursion (state park campsites start at $10 to $15 per night) to this stunningly beautiful string of jagged cliffs, pristine forests, tumbling waterfalls, and rocky summits.

 Highlights include Tettegouche Falls State Park, Split Rock Lighthouse and the artsy community of Grand Marais.
 If possible, visit during foliage season – typically the last week of September and first week of October.